About Me

 Hi, I'm Peggy!

-Creative non-fiction is a significant practice for my fiction and cultural criticism.
+I also write creative non-fiction and fiction.
 I was a part of the inaugural cohorts for creative non-fiction at Kundiman and the Asian American Writer’s Workshop Open City Fellowship.
 I have been invited to read my work at community spaces like Bluestockings or the first Asian American Literature Festival hosted by the Smithsonian and Library of Congress.
 In 2021, I was named a finalist in fiction for the inaugural Periplus Mentorship Collective.
-Recently, I was awarded the 2022 Lambda Literary Fellowship in Speculative Fiction with Larissa Lai.
-My novel-in-progress is inspired by early anticolonial Korean anarchist resistance.
+In 2022, I was awarded a fellowship at the Lambda Literary Writer’s Retreat in speculative fiction with Larissa Lai.
+I am a 2023 Tin House Summer Workshop alum in the novel with Matthew Salesses.
+My recent creative works are published or forthcoming on Cream City Review, Anomaly: International Journal of Literature and the Arts, and Emerge: 2022 Lambda Fellows Anthology.

 I am open to general inquiries for talks, collaborations, and connections.
 You are welcome to reach me at peggy.lee [at] georgetown.edu.